Cardano Governance

 Find out how you can participate in governance

-Governance decisions on Cardano involve seven governance action types, including Protocol Parameter Changes, Treasury Withdrawals, and Hard Fork Initiations.
-A minimum of two of the three governance roles (DReps, SPOs, and CC) must approve an action.
-As an ICC member and DRep, the Cardano Foundation is committed to voting on all governance actions and provides a detailed rationale.
+Cardano’s governance decisions involve seven action types, including Protocol Parameter Changes, Treasury Withdrawals, and Hard Fork Initiations.
+At least two of the three governance roles (DReps, SPOs, and CC) must approve an action.
+As an ICC member and DRep, the Cardano Foundation is committed to voting on all governance actions and providing a detailed rationale.
+Below is an overview of our recent voting activity.

-• Our DRep ID: drep1ydpfkyjxzeqvalf6fgvj7lznrk8kcmfnvy9hyl6gr6ez6wgsjaelx
+• DRep ID: drep1ydpfkyjxzeqvalf6fgvj7lznrk8kcmfnvy9hyl6gr6ez6wgsjaelx

-• Our CC ID: cc_cold1zwmqzgp5hg98ujhmhuk859pjlzpy4mjjnxjguw8yr22jdps6c64hp
+• CC ID: cc_cold1zwmqzgp5hg98ujhmhuk859pjlzpy4mjjnxjguw8yr22jdps6c64hp

 Loading...